asduser/nodejs-configuration-manager/README.md

 > **Plugin**

 Each functional entity in this module is a "Plugin".
-It's a simple typescript class, which extends *BasePlugin* class & implements *IPlugin* interface.
+It's a simple typescript class, which extends *BasePlugin* class & implements *IPlugin* interface.<br/>

-The main purpose - receive arguments list and execute an appropriate behaviour after.
+The main purpose - receive arguments list and execute an appropriate behaviour after.<br/>

-All plugins included into the `plugins` directory and injected into the index.ts file there (to simplify handling their behaviour in the future).
+All plugins included into the `plugins` directory and injected into the index.ts file there (to simplify handling their behaviour in the future).<br/>
 Each plugin should return `true` if it is valid.

 > **Helpers**